 2. Simmer: Lower the heat and simmer the mixture for 5 minutes.
 Turn off the heat and add sweetener, if using.

-I love topping my turmeric latte with a sprinkle of ground cinnamon or these beautiful dried rose petals.
+I love topping my latte with a sprinkle of ground cinnamon or these beautiful dried rose petals.

 Pro tip: To create a frothy beverage, use a milk frother or pour the mixture into a blender and blend until frothy.